-Mid-semester and final grades for the semester are available via e-Web at eweb.easternct.edu.
+Mid-semester and final grades for the semester are available via e-Web at ssb-prod.ec.easternct. edu/ssomanager/saml/login?relayState=/c/auth/SSB.
 Grade reports are not mailed to students.
 Students who require a final grade report, issued by the University, must submit a written request to the Registrar's Office.